makalu/makalu.github.com/blog/_posts/2013-03-01-getting-ready-for-rego.markdown

 <blockquote>Oh, wow—<em>now I get Rego</em>!
 It's the ultimate  app for planning and documenting travels.
 I want it, I want it, I want it!</blockquote>

 Planning and journaling travels will probably be the most common use case for Rego, and where its value will shine the most.
-But that's just one of an infinite number of usages—which presents us with a delima: Should we position Rego as a general purpose utility, or should we position it as a travel app?
+But that's just one of an infinite number of usages—which presents us with a delimma: Should we position Rego as a general purpose utility, or should we position it as a travel app?

 Our current inclination is to position it as a travel app, but we're torn over potentially losing the broader general-purpose market.
 We'll likely be doing some A/B testing to help answer this question.

 ## Coming soon
 We're going to be submitting Rego to the App Store next week, the first of March, and expect it to be available about a week after that.

-Rego will be a free download, limited to about 10 place.
+Rego will be a free download, limited to about 10 places.
 An in-app purchase of $2.99 will unlock it for unlimited usage.

 We're planning to run a launch sale of $0.99 for about a week, so if you'd like to be notified when it's available just [head over to the Rego site](http://regoapp.com) and sign up today!